mitric-lab/programming_theochem/src/psets/pset_03.md

 &nbsp;

-There are clearly two distinct regions in the transition density matrix with non-zero elements, indicating that this excited state is a mixture of 2 spin-adapted singly excited determinants (or 4 "primitive" determinants).
+There are two distinct regions in the transition density matrix with non-zero elements, indicating that this excited state is a mixture of 2 spin-adapted singly excited determinants (or 4 "primitive" determinants).
 Because the MOs are optimised for the ground state, they are not necessarily